 First year French university admission procedures [fr]

 French Candidates: All French candidates, regardless of their secondary education degree (French Baccalaureate, European Baccalaureate, Australian equivalent of the Baccalaureate, etc.),

 Australian candidates who have obtained / are preparing for the French or European Baccalaureate.

 Australian candidates who are applying for a selective non-university undergraduate course (CPGE, BTS, Ecoles, etc.),

 Australian candidates who are applying for a selective undergraduate course at a French university (DUT, DEUST, D.U.),

 Australian candidates who are applying for a non-selective undergraduate degree at a French university.

-Applicants are required to have the following high school leaving certificates, according to their State of residence:
+Applicants are required to have the following high school diploma, according to their State of residence:

 ACT and NSW : Higher School Certificate (HSC)